goarray/PlanetBiomGenerator/Readme.md

 # Starfield Planet Biome Generator

-⚠️ This tool does not paint detailed landscapes or terrain. ⚠️
+⚠️ This tool does not paint your planet! ⚠️

-It only generates ANAM.biom files for selected planets and wraps the biomes around the equator.
+It only generates ANAM.biom files for planets and wraps the biomes around the equator.
-Use other tools for actual biome editing.
+Use other tools for actual biome placement.

 ----